bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Skill Trick.** Frighten OR Medic

-Most of the Federated Nations don't have large standing armies.
-It's been a time of peace for quite a while (although this is changing with the advent of the Time of Troubles).
+Most of the Federated Nations don't have large standing armies--it's been a time of peace for quite a while (although this is changing with the advent of the Time of Troubles).
 Wyrmhold is the key exception.
 But they all have militias of one sort or another, and every nation has specialist forces such as Crisial's Scout Corps or the Caldera Wardens of Byssia.
 There are also many private guard companies (mercenary companies by another name) doing caravan and local security, as well as private "armies" of the various wealthy and/or aristocratic families, as well as the clan guards common in the more tribal areas.
 You served in one of these groups.

 #### Questions to Consider
 - What kind of organization did you serve with?